-As a driver in Ontario, making sure your driver’s licence is valid is crucial when it comes to staying on the road (legally).
+As a driver in Ontario, making sure your driver’s licence is valid is crucial when it comes to legally staying on the road.
 With this being said, we at isure know how tricky the world of licence renewals can be.
 This is especially true since every licence class is different!
-You may want to simultaneously renew your health card when renewing your Ontario driver’s licence so that expiries and renewals can be done at the same time.
-Luckily for you, isure has you covered.
-Below, we will tell you everything you need to know about how to renew your Ontario driver’s licence for every class.
+You may want to simultaneously renew your health card when renewing your Ontario driver’s licence so that expiries and renewals can be done simultaneously.
+Unsure what steps you need to take when it comes to renewing your licence?
+Don’t fret, isure has you covered.
+Here is everything you need to know about how to renew your Ontario driver’s licence for every class.

 When should I renew my Ontario driver’s licence?

 As a driver, you are completely responsible for ensuring that your licence is valid when on the road.
 Most driver’s licences in Ontario expire every five years.
 You are able to renew your Ontario driver’s licence up to 180 days before the expiry date, this makes having your licence constantly up to date easy!
 If you’re a new driver and aren’t sure how to obtain this information, you should know that your licence expiry (EXP) is printed on your licence photo card.